Tilotiti/SnakePHP/README.md

 SnakePHP
 ========

-SnakePHP is a light PHP framework created by Tilotiti.
-It's aim is to provide you with a simple set of methods and functions, so you can quickly develop your web application.

-SnakePHP supports currently the french and german language, but feel free to contribute translating!
-SnakePHP natively supports natural referncering, so you won't have to worry about that.
+SnakePHP is a fast, easy et secure way to build your web application.

 Requirements & Dependencies
 ========